adlytaibi/ocapi/README.md

     docker-compose up -d
     ```

-    * Note: The use of host networking is only needed when running this docker container on OnCommand API Services server.
-      You can delete the line `network_mode: host` from `docker-compose.yml` when running this container elsewhere.
+    * Note: This container uses docker's bridge networking by default.
+When running this container on the OnCommand API Services server, the line `network_mode: host` in `docker-compose.yml` should be uncommented.
 Also, keep in mind that this container is configured by default to listen on port 443.
-Therefore, the OnCommand API Services server should be running on port 8443 for example.
+Therefore, the OnCommand API Services server should be listening on port 8443 for example.

 4. The login page can be accessed using the URL below: